-A 1 M aqueous solution of 98% 13 C enriched KHCO3 (Sigma Aldrich, Munich, Germany) was used as electrolyte.
+A 1 M aqueous solution of 98 % 13C-enriched KHCO3 (Sigma Aldrich, Munich, Germany) was used as an electrolyte.
 The electrolyte was pre-chilled inside a polyethylene vial in a 10 °C water bath.
-Ca. 1 mL of chilled electrolyte was filled into a 5 mm NMR tube and saturated with 99% 13 C enriched CO2 (Cambridge Isotope Laboratories, Tewksbury, USA) by bubbling for 20 minutes at a temperature of 10 °C if not stated otherwise.
-The CO2 was bubbled into the electrolyte using a 1/16 inch PEEK tube, and the flow rate was adjusted to ca. 0.3 mL/s.
-The three electrode setup was placed inside the 5 mm tube filled with CO2 saturated electrolyte, ensuring that the contact between counter electrode and silver wire was not immersed in liquid.
+Ca. 1 mL of chilled electrolyte was filled into a 5 mm NMR tube and saturated with 99 % 13C-enriched CO2 (Cambridge Isotope Laboratories, Tewksbury, USA) by bubbling for 20 min at a temperature of 10 °C if not stated otherwise.
+The CO2 was bubbled into the electrolyte using a 1/16 inch PEEK tube, and the flow rate was adjusted to ca. 0.3 mL s-1.
+The three-electrode setup was placed inside the 5 mm tube filled with CO2-saturated electrolyte, ensuring that the contact between counter electrode and silver wire was not immersed in liquid.
+Prior to sealing, the gas phase inside the tube was aerated with 13C-labeled CO2 gas.

-Prior to sealing, the gas phase inside the tube was aerated with 13 C labeled CO_2 gas.
 All preparation steps were performed under ambient conditions.

 The electrochemical experiments were performed using a BioLogic SP-200 potentiostat (BioLogic Science Instruments, Seyssinet-Pariset, France) at a temperature of 10 °C, controlled by a surrounding water bath.
-The electrochemical performance of the in operando cell was evaluated using chronopotentiometry (CP) at several current densities up to 4 mA/cm2 for 15 minutes each and linear sweep voltammetry (LSV) in the range of -1.0 V to -2.5 V vs. Ag/AgCl (rate 10 mV/s) afterwards.
-Between the electrochemical experiments the system was allowed to relax for 5 minutes.
+The electrochemical performance of the in operando cell was evaluated using chronopotentiometry (CP) at several current densities up to 4 mA cm^{-2} for 15 min each and linear sweep voltammetry (LSV) in the range of -1.0 to -2.5 V vs. Ag/AgCl (rate $10 \,\mathrm{mV}\,\mathrm{s}^{-1}$) afterwards.
+Between the electrochemical experiments the system was allowed to relax for 5 min.
 An equivalent chronopotentiometry experiment was performed using a 1 cm2 silver electrode and reference and counter electrodes of identical size and material.
-This experiment serves as reference.
-The reference chronopotentiometry experiment was performed in a cleaned glass beaker filled with 60 mL of aqueous CO2 saturated 1 M KHCO3 electrolyte, denoted as bulk cell.
-Working and counter electrode were arranged in a parallel geometry inside the bulk cell.
-All distances between working and counter electrode and between working and reference electrode are identical to the in operando cell.
+This experiment serves as a reference.
+The reference chronopotentiometry experiment was performed in a cleaned glass beaker filled with 60 mL of aqueous CO2-saturated 1 M KHCO3 electrolyte, denoted as bulk cell.
+Working and counter electrodes were arranged in a parallel geometry inside the bulk cell.
+All distances between working and counter electrodes and between the working and reference electrodes are identical to the in operando cell.

-The potential of the micro reference was determined vs. a commercial Ag/AgCl reference electrode with a double junction system and a 3 M aqueous KCl bridge electrolyte.
-The measurement was performed using the electrolyte of the CO2 electrolysis where the reference electrode potential was averaged over 10 minutes.
-Both reference electrodes were equilibrated for 10 minutes prior to the experiment.
+The potential of the micro reference was determined vs. a commercial Ag / AgCl reference electrode with a doublejunction system and a 3 M aqueous KCl bridge electrolyte.
+The measurement was performed using the electrolyte of the CO_2 electrolysis where the reference electrode potential was averaged over 10 min.
+Both reference electrodes were equilibrated for 10 min prior to the experiment.